Why Your Shower Head Keeps Getting Clogged

 Vinegar Soak

-One of the easiest and most effective ways to remove mineral buildup from a clogged showerhead is to soak it in vinegar.
-To do this, fill a plastic bag with vinegar and tie it around the showerhead, making sure that the showerhead is completely submerged.
-Leave the bag in place for several hours or overnight, and then remove it and run hot water through the showerhead to flush out any remaining debris.
+Fill a plastic bag with vinegar and tie it around the shower head so the head is fully submerged.
+Leave it for several hours or overnight, then remove it and run hot water through to flush out any loosened debris.

 Toothpick

-If you suspect that soap scum is causing the clog, you can use dish soap to remove it.
-Mix a few drops of dish soap with hot water and pour the solution into a plastic bag.
-Tie the bag around the showerhead, making sure that the showerhead is completely submerged.
-Leave the bag in place for several hours or overnight, and then remove it and rinse the showerhead with hot water.
+If soap scum is the likely culprit, mix a few drops of dish soap with hot water, pour it into a plastic bag, and tie the bag around the fully submerged shower head.
+Leave it for several hours or overnight, then rinse with hot water.

-Lemon juice is another natural acid that can be used to dissolve mineral buildup in a showerhead.
-To use lemon juice, fill a plastic bag with lemon juice and tie it around the showerhead.
-Leave the bag in place for several hours or overnight, and then remove it and rinse the showerhead with hot water.
+Lemon juice is a natural acid that dissolves mineral buildup similarly to vinegar.
+Fill a bag with lemon juice, submerge the shower head, leave it for several hours or overnight, then rinse with hot water.

 Recent Posts